COVID-19 variant disrupts holiday travel but not shopping | Business

 But shoppers shrugged off the omicron variant, and holiday sales rose at the fastest pace in 17 years, according to one spending measure.

-Omicron is likely to slow the economy's unexpectedly strong rebound from last year's coronavirus recession, disrupting travel and likely discouraging some consumers from venturing out to shops, restaurants and bars.
-The variant could also add more heat to already simmering inflation by forcing shutdowns of factories and ports, delaying shipments and driving up prices.
+Omicron is likely to slow the economy's unexpectedly strong rebound from last year's coronavirus recession by disrupting travel and discouraging some consumers from venturing out.
+The variant could also add more heat to already simmering inflation by forcing shutdowns at factories and ports, delaying shipments and driving up prices.

 But it's not yet clear how deep the hurt will go or how long it will last.

 For now, the variant is playing havoc with travel.
-More than 700 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
-That figure was down from nearly 1,000 on Saturday.
-More than 50 flights were already canceled for Monday.
+More than 1,100 flights entering, leaving or flying within the US were called off, according to the flight-tracking website FlightAware.
+That figure was up from nearly 1,000 on Saturday.
+About 130 flights were already cancelled for Monday.

-Delta, United and JetBlue have blamed the omicron variant of the coronavirus for staffing shortages that forced cancellations.
+Delta, United, JetBlue and American have blamed omicron for staffing shortages that forced cancellations.

-''This was unexpected," United spokesperson Maddie King said of omicron's impact on staffing.
+“This was unexpected,” United spokesperson Maddie King said of the variant's effect on staffing.

-Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 cancellations the day before, FlightAware's data showed.
-The site does not say why flights are cancelled.
+Globally, airlines scrapped more than 2,700 flights as of Sunday evening, nearing the more than 2,800 cancellations the day before, FlightAware's data showed.
+The site does not say why flights were canceled.

-JetBlue scrapped 10 per cent of its flights on Sunday.
-Delta cancelled five per cent and United cancelled four per cent, according to FlightAware.
+JetBlue scrapped 11 per cent of its flights Sunday.
+Delta and United both cancelled 5 per cent, according to FlightAware.
 The three airlines cancelled more than 10 per cent of their scheduled flights on Saturday.

-American Airlines spokesperson Derek Walls said the Christmas cancellations stemmed from virus-related sick calls.
+Mason Herlocker waited Sunday at Newark Liberty International Airport in New Jersey to pick up his girlfriend, who was coming in from Paris.
+Her flight was delayed for four hours.

+It took her five hours to get a COVID-19 test the day before to enter the US She's visiting for three weeks, and Herlocker said he fears that she will get stuck here if she doesn't have a negative test result before trying to return home to France.

-The results, which covered November 1 through December 24, were fuelled by purchases of clothing and jewellery.
-Holiday sales were up 10.7 per cent compared with the pre-pandemic 2019 holiday period.
+The results, which covered November 1 through Dec.
+24, were fueled by purchases of clothing and jewelry.
+Holiday sales were up 10.7 percent compared with the pre-pandemic 2019 holiday period.

 After omicron hit, some consumers shifted their spending to e-commerce, but sales stayed strong.

-''I feel really good about how the season played out,'' said Steve Sadove, senior adviser to Mastercard and former CEO of Saks Inc.

-''When people feel a little bit uncomfortable, you'll see a little bit of a pickup in online and a little bit of a slowdown in store performance.''
-Sadove said consumers are "learning to live'' with what COVID-19 throws at them.
+“I feel really good about how the season played out,'' said Steve Sadove, senior adviser to Mastercard and former CEO of Saks Inc. “When people feel a little bit uncomfortable, you'll see a little bit of a pickup in online and a little bit of a slowdown in store performance.''
+Sadove said consumers are “learning to live” with what COVID-19 throws at them.

 Also Sunday, the nation's top infectious disease doctor acknowledged that he was frustrated with the limited supply of COVID-19 tests.